casumo-archive/js-compose/README.md

 ### StructuredArgExtension

-Use this to create a structured tree of dependencies as a service by using the `structuredArg` key in the service defintion.
+Use this to create a structured tree of dependencies as a service by using the `structuredArg` key in the service definition.
 It will recursively resolve all args at the leaves of the tree before resolving the service.

 ```js
 return {